GuilhermeFrancisc0/angular-landing-page/README.md

   +------------> Type: chore, docs, feature, fix, refactor, style, or test.
   ```
 - Types:
-  - feature: new feature for the user, not a new feature for build script
+  - `feature`: new feature for the user, not a new feature for build script
-  - fix: bug fix for the user, not a fix to a build script
+  - `fix`: bug fix for the user, not a fix to a build script
-  - docs: changes to the documentation
+  - `docs`: changes to the documentation
-  - style: formatting, missing semi colons, etc; no production code change
+  - `style`: formatting, missing semi colons, etc; no production code change
-  - refactor: refactoring production code, eg. renaming a variable
+  - `refactor`: refactoring production code, eg. renaming a variable
-  - test: adding missing tests, refactoring tests; no production code change
+  - `test`: adding missing tests, refactoring tests; no production code change
-  - chore: updating grunt tasks etc; no production code change
+  - `chore`: updating grunt tasks etc; no production code change